lucified/lucify-refugees/README.md

 The project includes a gulp task for publishing the project to Amazon S3.
 It will use credentials from the AWS credentials file (<http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html>).

 In addition to setting up the credentials file, you should change the `defaultBucket` option in `gulfile.babel.js` to match the name of your S3 bucket.
-Additionally, you may wish to change the `maxAge` option, which affects the cache-control header of assets whose filenames have content hashes.
+Additionally, you may wish to change the `maxAge` option, which affects the cache-control header of assets with filenames having content hashes.

 Run the publish task with `gulp s3-deploy`.

-### Tests
+### Unit tests

 Run unit test with the command `mocha` in thr project directory.

+### Embed codes

+The build automatically creates a file called `embed-codes.html` alongside `index.html`.
+It contains embed codes for embedding the visualisation into other pages through an iFrame.

+Use embed codes from <http://www.lucify.com/embed/the-flow-towards-europe/embed-codes.html> to embed the visualisation via our Akamai-backed hosting.

 ## Data source